Nithya Raman: Tenure

 In April 2021, Raman proposed amendments to a draft ordinance on tenant harassment.
 The amendments classified cash buyout offers and threats to report false information to law enforcement as forms of harassment, and included a rent adjustment penalty, which would prevent landlords who violate the ordinance from raising a unit's rent.
 The ordinance was passed in June 2021.

 In June 2021, Raman was served with a recall notice after only six months in office.
 The Los Angeles Times referred to the notice as part of a "recall fever" striking California, as at least 68 other active recalls were then ongoing in the state, including the recall of Governor Gavin Newsom.
 In September 2021 the recall campaign collapsed when proponents announced that they were unable to collect the required number of signatures within the allotted time.

 On February 1, 2022, Raman was appointed to the board of the South Coast Air Quality Management District by Mayor of Los Angeles Eric Garcetti.
 She replaced councilmember Joe Buscaino.
 She pledged to prioritize public health and environmental justice from that position.
+Shortly after she declared her candidacy for mayor in February 2026, it was revealed that Mayor Bass had removed Raman from the board a month prior.
+Environmental activists speculated that Bass might have been displeased with Raman's push for a "more aggressive" approach to enforcing environmental regulations.

 In 2021 and 2022, Raman was one of three councilmembers to vote against L.A.M.C.
 Section 41.18, a city ordinance that banned homeless encampments within 500 feet of schools and daycare centers.
 41.18 was adopted by the City Council by a vote of 11–3, over the objections of activists who protested the measure in the Council chamber.
 In remarks in a City Council meeting, Raman argued that the measure "creates a district by district arms-race, where people will get pushed around from district to district instead of having a citywide strategy that prioritizes intervention in encampments by need, by safety, by fire risk, by all of the things that we are claiming to be so concerned about.
 In the end, this will just push people around again.
 It's not going to solve homelessness or get anybody into housing."